postsharp/Metalama.Documentation/content/conceptual/sdk/aspect-weavers.md

 [!code-csharp[](~\code\Metalama.Documentation.SampleCode.Sdk\VirtuosityWeaver.cs)]

-The actual implementation is available [on the GitHub repo](https://github.com/postsharp/Metalama.Community/blob/master/src/Metalama.Community.Virtuosity/Metalama.Community.Virtuosity.Weaver/VirtuosityWeaver.cs).
+The actual implementation is available [on the GitHub repo](https://github.com/postsharp/Metalama.Community/blob/master/src/Metalama.Community.Virtuosity/Metalama.Community.Virtuosity/VirtuosityWeaver.cs).

-### Step 7.
+### Step 6.
 Write unit tests

-If you have created a test project as described in <xref:sdk-scaffolding>, you can test your weaver-based aspect as any other aspect, see <xref:aspect-testing>.
+You can test your weaver-based aspect as any other aspect, see <xref:aspect-testing>.

 ## Examples